Apfelsafft/m5dial/README.md

 # climate
 Enables you to control a climate entity.
 Use the dial to set the desired temperature.
 The new set temperature will be sent to HA after a few seconds to prevent setting the temp after each step.
-You have the possibility to use 4 preset buttons e.g. for "not at home", "sleep", "standard" and "boost".
+You have the possibility to use 4 preset buttons e.g. for "away", "sleep", "home" and "comfort".

 # media player
 Enables you to control your media player entity.
 Use the dial to set the volume and the touchscree to toggle play or pause.